Industrial Enclosures

 Enclosure Selection Basics

-Electrical enclosures are cabinets that are designed to house electrical components.
+Electrical enclosures or electric cabinets are designed to house electrical components.
 Their main function is to protect the components, as well as to protect the operators from electrical hazards.
 Enclosures are typically made of solid plastics, fiberglass and metal materials, such as carbon steel, stainless steel and aluminum.
+These materials ensure that the enclosures can withstand harsh environments, protecting the components inside from various external factors.

 One of the most important things to consider when selecting an electrical enclosure is the NEMA rating.
 NEMA stands for National Electrical Manufacturer Association.
 They have developed a rating system which determines the types of environments an electrical enclosure can be used in.